dmarticus/dmarticus.github.io/_posts/2020-11-13-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

 # density function (icdf) data for each player's kde estimation
 df['kde_icdf'] = [[] for _ in range(len(df))]

-# start from index 67 because the first 66 entries in my df are contextual cruft and not training data
+# start from index 67 because the first 66 entries in my df
+# are contextual cruft and not training data
 for j in range(66,len(df)):
-    # this block constructs an array of training data for each player of the different fantasy point estimates.
-This array is used to generate the KDE.
+    # this block constructs an array of training
+    # data for each player of the different fantasy point estimates.
+    # This array is used to generate the KDE.
     training_data = []
     training_data.append(df['fp_pts'][j])
     training_data.append(df['nfl_pts'][j])
     training_data.append(df['espn_pts'][j])
     training_data.append(df['fs_pts'][j])
     training_data.append(df['si_pts'][j])
-    training_data = [x for x in training_data if str(x) != 'nan'] # clean the training_data for NaN values - which interfere with the analysis below
+    # clean the training_data for NaN values - which interfere with the analysis below
+    training_data = [x for x in training_data if str(x) != 'nan']
     if len(training_data) == 0:
         training_data = [0]